mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/self-managed/index.md

          interface: ens192
    ```

-After this, you may need to delete the node feature discovery worker pod in the `node-feature-discovery` namespace if it failed.
-This pod will then reconcile.
+After saving the file, you may need to delete the node feature discovery worker pod in the `node-feature-discovery` namespace, if it failed.
+After you delete it, Kubernetes replaces the pod as part of its normal reconciliation.

 ## Make the new Kubernetes cluster manage itself